bfelger/bfelger.github.io/pages/resurrecting-rom/pt-5-msvc.md

 }
 ```

 Memory in ROM is handled by recycle pools, each one being a linked list of freely available memory.
-Each pool, or "bucket", has a size.
+Each pool, or "bucket", has an assigned size.
 Each element in the bucket is the same size.

 This function works like so:
 1. `sMem` (the desired size of allocated memory) is increased by the size of a pointer.
 That's a "tax" on each allocated object, as the memory manager uses the first few bytes to store a pointer.